BroManDudeGuyPhD/Helldivers-stratagem-input/README.md

 However, the HASS.Agent program cannot call it directly, I believe because it isn't running the commands in powershell but CMD,  so the longform is required
 Inside the HASS.Agent, I set up a Custom Command of type switch, with the command formatted like
     `powershell.exe -File "C:\Users\andre\automagic-democracy.ps1" -strat "Orbital Laser"`

+Add me on [Steam](https://steamcommunity.com/id/BroManDudeGuyPhD/) if you are so inclined!